 Although parabens (preservatives used in cosmetics) were found in breast cancer tissue, it's still not clear if they actually cause cancer.

 "Non-toxic" "chemical-free" have become marketing ploys to imply that a product is safe because it only contains natural ingredients.

 Honey, people tell lies on the internet!
 Natural doesn't always mean effective or good for you.

-Just because a lemon is natural, doesn't mean you should put it on your face.
+Just because lemon is natural, doesn't mean you should put it on your face.
 Actually, you are at risk of chemical burns if you put lemon juice on your face.

 Every self-proclaimed skin expert for melanin-rich skin is always quick to recommend Black soap and Aztec clay for every single skin problem but you won't be seeing those items on this post.